vekatze/neut/book/src/executing-types.md

 ## Types as Exponential

 Here, we'll see how a type can be used to copy/discard the terms of the type.
-Let's take a simple variant type for example to see the basic idea:
+To see the basic idea, let's take a simple variant type for example:

 ```neut
 variant item {